Community for Belonging and Equity

 The Social Justice and Diversity Committee

 The Social Justice and Diversity Committee provides leadership for RUSGA in the areas of diversity, inclusion and social justice.
-The Vice President of Social Justice and Diversity works in conjunction with the Office of Diversity, Equity and Inclusive Excellence and Student Identity groups to program and host events that strengthen Regis University's commitment to developing and supporting a diverse student community.
+The Vice President of Social Justice and Diversity works in conjunction with the Community for Belonging and Equity and Student Identity groups to program and host events that strengthen Regis University's commitment to developing and supporting a diverse student community.

 Denver Scholarship Foundation